-To strengthen local journalism and encourage greater connection between reporters and Charlotte residents, Solutions Journalism Network is launching the Charlotte Journalism Collaborative, a partnership of six major media companies and other local institutions focusing on issues of major importance to the Charlotte region.
-The collaborative is supported by $150,000 from the John S. and James L. Knight Foundation, as part of the $300 million commitment Knight announced last month to rebuild the future of local journalism, essential to a functioning democracy.
+To strengthen local journalism and encourage greater connection between reporters and Charlotte residents, Solutions Journalism Network launched the Charlotte Journalism Collaborative in 2019, a partnership of six major media companies and other local institutions focusing on issues of major importance to the Charlotte region.
+The collaborative is supported by $150,000 from the John S. and James L. Knight Foundation, as part of its $300 million commitment to rebuild the future of local journalism, essential to a functioning democracy.

 The Charlotte Journalism Collaborative (CJC) is modeled on the Solutions Journalism Network method of investigating and reporting news with a primary focus on solutions to community problems.
 “At a time when local journalism jobs are disappearing and trust in media has hit an all-time low, the Solutions Journalism Network has taken on the challenge by organizing collaborative journalism reporting projects that promote excellent reporting and civic dialogue.
 The model has the potential to be part of a new wave of great local reporting, which is vital to building strong communities,” said Karen Rundlet, Knight Foundation director for journalism.

-The Charlotte group will focus this year on the affordable housing crisis in Charlotte, a rapidly growing region whose citizens face increasing difficulty finding affordable places to live close to work, schools and community centers.
+In its first year, the Charlotte Journalism Collaborative focused on the affordable housing crisis in Charlotte, a rapidly growing region whose citizens face increasing difficulty finding affordable places to live close to work, schools and community centers.
 This is causing enormous stress on those with the fewest resources, including people of color and working class residents affected by skyrocketing property values and taxes, and the increasing problem of displacement.

 Who We Are